-On that note, let’s dive right into a 24 step tutorial for a perfect pleated skirt!
+Let’s dive right into a 24 step tutorial for a skirt with perfect box pleats!
 Haha, put’s things in perspective, right?
 Above all, I love being a wife and a mom.
 And I also like this crafty stuff too.
 So, seriously now, let’s get on with it.

 1. Measure your natural waist.
 Add 1.5″ to that measurement (for ease and seam allowance) then divide by 2, because we’re making a front and a back.
 Add 12″ for pleats to that number and cut two rectangles of your skirt fabric to that width, and the height of your natural waist-knee measurement+2″ for hem.